-In March 2022, our CTA filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment of \$1.0 million in connection with the Rett Agreement, which was paid in July 2022.
+In March 2022, our CTA filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment of \$1.0 million in connection with the Rett Agreement.
 In May 2023, we dosed the first patient with TSHA-102 in the Phase 1/2 REVEAL trial evaluating the safety and preliminary efficacy of TSHA-102 in adult patients with Rett syndrome and therefore triggered a milestone payment of \$3.5 million in connection with the Rett Agreement, which was paid in August 2023.
-No additional milestone payments were made during the three months ended March 31, 2024.
+No additional milestone payments were made during the six months ended June 30, 2024.